Scholarships and fees

 The following studentships are open to UK/EU students AND international students:

-School of Media and Communication Open Scholarships (now open for 2017-18, deadline for one scholarship in Phase 2: 1 May 2017.)
+School of Media and Communication Open Scholarships (now closed)

 Applicants are strongly advised to make informal enquiries to the School or an individual supervisor well in advance of the deadline.
 Applicants should normally have already received an offer for PhD study from the School before applying for the scholarship – please see the ‘how to apply’ tab for details.